en de

 As Assist.
 Marketing & Communications Manager Annabelle knows the concept of Le Petit Chef like no other.
 If you have any questions, she is the right person to contact.

-Barcelona is busy with millions of tourists every year.
-The largest city of Catalonia, on the Northeastern coast of Spain, has a rich cultural heritage.
-Sports is big in Barcelona, and it’s well known for the famous soccer club FC Barcelona.
-History, sports, culture and art, not to forget about the food.
-Paellas, Empanadas, Bombas — we list the 13 must-visit restaurants in Barcelona.
+Barcelona is bustling with millions of tourists every year.
+The largest city in Catalonia, located on the northeastern coast of Spain, boasts a rich cultural heritage.
+Sports play a major role in Barcelona, and the city is well known for the famous soccer club FC Barcelona.
+History, sports, culture, and art — and not to forget the food.
+From paellas and empanadas to bombas, we list the 15 must-visit restaurants in Barcelona.

 Tip #1: Fishology